flatlayer/flatlayer-js-sdk/docs/svelte.md

 - Size descriptors for different screen sizes
 - Default image transformations (quality and format)
 - Additional HTML attributes
+- Lazy loading
+- Custom blur radius for the placeholder

 ## Performance Optimizations

-1. **Lazy Loading**: The component uses native lazy loading.
+1. **Lazy Loading**: The component uses native lazy loading by default (`lazyLoad={true}`).
 Images off-screen won't be loaded until needed.
+You can disable this by setting `lazyLoad={false}`.

 2. **Placeholder**: A low-resolution placeholder (using `thumbhash`) is displayed while the full image loads, improving perceived performance.
+The `blurRadius` prop allows you to control the blur effect of this placeholder.

 3. **Responsive Sizing**: The `sizes` attribute ensures the browser downloads appropriately sized images for the user's device and viewport.